 The CORS mechanism supports secure cross-origin requests and data transfers between browsers and servers.
 Modern browsers use CORS in APIs such as XMLHttpRequest or Fetch to mitigate the risks of cross-origin HTTP requests.

-When creating a new workflow within Instnt Accept's dashboard UI, enter specific domains to ensure restricted access to the workflow, as leaving the field blank allows for unrestricted access.
+When creating a new workflow in Instnt Accept's dashboard UI, it is important to specify specific domains to ensure restricted access.
+Leaving the field blank would grant unrestricted access to the workflow.

-The Trusted Domains setting is located within the Security page with the default value for each workflow being set at "*", meaning that the workflow has no restricted access whatsoever.
+The Trusted Domains setting can be found in the Security page.
+By default, each workflow has its value set to "*", indicating that the workflow has no access restrictions.

-However, if the workflow being created is only meant for a specific website, i.e. instnt.org, then the only value set within Trusted Domains should be instnt.org.
+However, if the workflow is intended for a specific website, such as instnt.org, the only value that should be entered in the Trusted Domains field is "instnt.org".

-If the workflow being created is also accessible from other subdomains of the parent domain, in either a development or stage environment, then the following are possible listed values of the Trusted Domains:
+In cases where the workflow needs to be accessible from other subdomains of the parent domain, whether in a development or stage environment, the following values are valid for the Trusted Domains field:

-When set up in this manner, the Trusted Domain workflow fields must not contain the default asterisk and any attempts to use the workflow created from a different domain, such as myinstnt.org, are blocked.
+It is important to note that when configuring the workflow in this manner, the Trusted Domain workflow fields must not include the default asterisk.
+Any attempts to use the workflow from a different domain, such as myinstnt.org, will be blocked.